COLD WAR, HOT WAR

 Despite high hopes, however, Central America has seen few improvements in the five years since the fighting stopped.
 Today the region's seven small republics, rather than exhibiting the new harmony and prosperity that were expected to come with peace, bear only the scars and open wounds of traumatized societies: rampant corruption, gang warfare, drug smuggling, intense urban poverty and overpopulation, and neglect from the international community.

 And yet despite these problems, while the United States is focusing ever more attention on Colombia and the two-front war that Bogota is waging against leftist guerrillas and right-wing paramilitaries linked to the drug trade, few in Washington seem concerned with Central America.
 This oversight is short-sighted in the extreme.
-Not only do the region's many maladies and its proximity to the United States make it a major source of potential instability on America's borders, but Central America has
+Not only do the region's many maladies and its proximity to the United States make it a major source of potential instability on America's borders, but Central America has also become a key pipeline for drug shipments from Colombia northward.
+According to U.S. law enforcement officials, 60 percent of the cocaine that entered the United States last year passed through Central America, concealed in small aircraft, fast boats, and trucks.
+This represents a threefoldincrease since 1993, and the chaos that the

 - Full website and iPad access